zamazan4ik/awesome-pgo/README.md

 * [Catboost](https://catboost.ai/) - I think this is due to highly math-oriented nature of this.
 I did a test on `fit` and `calc` modes (trainig and evaluation, respectively) on `epsilon` dataset.
 In `calc` mode PGO for some reason made things even worse.
 Maybe, PGO could help in other modes but I didn't test it (yet).

+## Contribute

+If you have an example where PGO shines (and where doesn't) - please open an issue and/or PR to the repo.
+It's important to collect as much as possible showcases about PGO!

 ## TODO

 * Add more information about caveats of each method: PGO, AutoFDO, Bolt, Propeller, more advanced techniques
 * Add more info about LTO and PGO state for packages in different Linux distros
 * Add more links to the existing projects how PGO is integrated into them
+* Get more information about PGO states in other browsers like Safari, Brave, Yandex.Browser and others
 * Write more about PGO and library development.
 * Try to use PGO on some modules like Nginx VTS (https://github.com/vozlt/nginx-module-vts)
 * There is another PGO - PostGreSQL Operator from CrunchyDate ([GitHub](https://github.com/CrunchyData/postgres-operator)).
 It makes a bit harder to find information about Profile-Guided Optimization :)